-To directly link performance in the pro- and anti-saccade task we chose two measures that were indicative of performance in each task and were related to successful saccade inhibition.
-To measure performance in the pro-saccade task, we calculated the percentage of express saccades participants made towards the cued target, and the amplitude of all prosaccades.
-For the anti-saccade task, the performance measure was the frequency of task errors (direction errors and changes of mind).
+To directly link performance in the pro- and anti-saccade task, we chose two measures that were indicative of performance in each task and were related to successful saccade inhibition.
+To measure performance in the pro-saccade task, we calculated the percentage of express saccades participants made toward the cued target, and the amplitude of all prosaccades.
+For the antisaccade task, the performance measure was the frequency of task errors (direction errors and changes of mind).
 We then related the two performance measures across tasks.
-In the patient group, we found a positive correlation (r = .85) between express saccades in the prosaccade task and error rate in the anti-saccade task (Fig. 5A).
-Similarly, we found that patients' pro-saccade amplitude was negatively related to the anti-saccade error rate (r = .-80): patients whose pro-saccades were more hypometric on average also made more errors in the anti-saccade task ($R^2 = .64$, p < .001).
-By contrast, no relationship between antisaccade error rate and either the frequency of express saccades or the amplitude of pro-saccades was found in the control group.
-Only one control participant (C57; a highly-trained vision scientist who is one of the authors) initiated saccades with latencies shorter than 150 ms, but her task error rate was low.
-Comparing saccade latency distributions between C57 and a PD patient that had the same rate of express saccades (P35) illustrates a key difference.
-Whereas C57 has a narrow distribution of saccades centered around a latency of approximately 175 ms, P35 has an initial distribution of express saccades that peaks around 75 ms and then another wide-spread distribution of longer-latency saccades (Fig. 5B).
-The observation that the rate of express saccades during the pro-saccade task was linked to the rate of errors during the anti-saccade task in PD patients suggests that eye movements to stationary targets are controlled similarly irrespective of the level of movement deliberation.
+In the patient group, we found a positive correlation (r=0.85) between express saccades in the pro-saccade task and error rate in the anti-saccade task (Fig. 5A).
+Similarly, we found that patients' pro-saccade amplitude was negatively related to the anti-saccade error rate (r = -0.80): patients whose pro-saccades were more hypometric on average also made more errors in the anti-saccade task $(R^2 = 0.64, p < 0.001)$.
+By contrast, no relationship between